 The Peak District has a wealth of great independent restaurants.
 From fine dining to moreish street food, we really do have it all here.

 For fine dining, The Peacock at Rowsley and Fischer’s of Baslow Hall both have excellent reputations locally.
 I’ve not yet tried Fischers but definitely rate The Peacock at Rowsley for perfectly executed exquisite fine dining.
 The double AA rosette awarded, Grafene at Losehill House (also a luxurious accommodation option) was listed by The Times newspaper as one of their ‘20 best wild places to eat in Britain’.
 Famous documentary maker Louis Theroux recently stayed here and was very complimentary about his stay.

 If pub grub is more your thing, The Devonshire at Beeley, part of the iconic Chatsworth Estate, is a wonderful example of a high end gastro pub/country inn.

 In terms of food festivals, I’d definitely recommend checking out Haddon Hall’s Mercatum which usually has a small but perfectly formed range of street food vendors plus lots of artisans selling their wares.
-The next one is scheduled to be the Summer Artisan Market which will be held on 16th-18th July.
-Pre-booking recommended.

 There’s the obvious Bakewell pudding (definitely not tart!), but also check out Hartington stilton and delicious Derbyshire oatcakes.
 Many places will serve oatcakes as part of their breakfast menu but you can also buy these Derbyshire delicacies from delis and farm shops.
 Read about my favourite farm shops here.